chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 >
 > ~ a core contributor ([2nd paragraph](https://gist.github.com/marick/e8b01375309fafaefb879c4840b6da75#gistcomment-2569261), edits made: content was turned into a list; "..." changed to "," for readability)

+After reading such statements, we can only step back and ask,
+- Are the core contributors doing ok?
+- Are you getting enough rest?
+- Are you still investing in meaningful relationships?
+- Is contributing to PureScript still enjoyable to you or has it become burdensome?

+Thank you for the language you have crated, the libraries you wrote and maintain, and all the other things you have done for the benefit of this language and its ecosystem.

+Thank you for putting up with frustrating people, enduring negative and impatient attitudes, and trolls.

-I (Jordan) don't know whether automating some tasks could be done and whether it would help.
+Continuing with this assessment, I (Jordan) don't know whether automating some tasks could be done and whether it would help.

 Reviewing documentation can be just as difficult as reviewing code.
 Some people are faster at reviewing things than others.

 Thus, maintaining momentum when documenting code is difficult:
 - Some documentation PRs are missed/forgotten.
 - Many do not get a timely response from core contributors (one may wait for weeks)
-- Most tend to get merged a week or more after their initial submissions.
+- Some do not get merged in a timely manner either.

 (Related interpretation sections: [Limited Manpower / Not Enough Automation](https://github.com/chexxor/purescript-documentation-discussion/blob/master/01-Sources-and-Interpretation/All-Interpretations.md#limited-manpower--not-enough-automation), [Slow submitted-reviewed-merged timeline of documentation kills momentum](https://github.com/chexxor/purescript-documentation-discussion/blob/master/01-Sources-and-Interpretation/All-Interpretations.md#slow-submitted-reviewed-merged-timeline-of-documentation-prs-kills-documentation-momentum), [Reviewing documentation PRS can be just as difficult as code PRs](https://github.com/chexxor/purescript-documentation-discussion/blob/master/01-Sources-and-Interpretation/All-Interpretations.md#reviewing-documentation-prs-can-be-just-as-difficult-as-code-prs))